Early warning of precessing neutron-star black-hole binary mergers with the near-future gravitational-wave detectors: Result

-Figure~\ref{FIG:result_TimeEvolution} are the average network SNR, the medians of the sky localization errors $\Delta\Omega$ and distance errors $\Delta d_\mathrm{L}$, and the number of galaxies in the error volume $\Delta N$, for the detector networks, (A+, A+, AdV+), (A+, A+, AdV+, KAGRA+), and 3 Voyagers.
-To obtain the average network SNR, the sky-average of the antenna response functions is used~\citep{maggiore1}.
-Since the precession effect affects the variance of SNR but not the sky-averaged one, the network SNRs are plotted only for non-precessing cases in \figref{FIG:result_TimeEvolution}.
+Figure~\ref{FIG:result_TimeEvolution} are the medians of the network SNR, the sky localization errors $\Delta\Omega$ and distance errors $\Delta d_\mathrm{L}$, and the number of galaxies in the error volume $\Delta N$, for the detector networks, (A+, A+, AdV+), (A+, A+, AdV+, KAGRA+), and 3 Voyagers.
+Since the precession effect affects the variance of SNR but not the median (the measured relative difference is $\lesssim 2\%$), the network SNRs are plotted only for non-precessing cases in \figref{FIG:result_TimeEvolution}.
 To convert the error volume to the number of galaxies $\Delta N$, the number density of the galaxies is assumed to be $0.01 \unit{Mpc^{-3}}$ as explained in more detail in~\citep{Measurement_HubbleConstant}.
 The time to mergers when $\Delta\Omega$ and $\Delta N$ reach typical values are summarized in \tabref{TAB:NSBH_golden}.